chasacademy-grupp8/grupp8-dagboksapp/docs/CI-INTEGRATION.md

 ## 2. Workflow Configuration (`main.yml`)

-The CI workflow in `.github/workflows/main.yml` is configured to run integration tests under two conditions:
+The CI workflow in `.github/workflows/main.yml` is configured to run integration tests primarily via manual trigger, or by editing the workflow file to always run integration (for example, for debugging).

-1.  **Manual Trigger**: You can manually trigger a workflow run with the "Run integration tests" input set to `true`.
+**Important note:**

-2.  **Automatic on PR**: If the required secrets (`SUPABASE_SERVICE_ROLE_KEY` and `NEXT_PUBLIC_SUPABASE_URL`) are present in the repository, the integration tests will run automatically on pushes and pull requests to `main`.
+> You cannot use secrets in `if:` conditions in GitHub Actions.
+Instead, always set the secrets in the `env:` block, and if you need to conditionally run integration tests based on secrets, do it inside a script step.

 The relevant part of the workflow file looks like this: